 The other case, from Washington County, deals with whether counties are required to notify voters when they are going to cancel the voter’s mail ballot due to defects.
 The court has yet to rule on that case.

 For now, counties continue to navigate this lack of clarity on their own.
-Just last week county commissioners in Bradford County, which previously allowed curing, voted to discontinue the practice.
+Just last week county commissioners in Bradford County, which previously allowed curing, voted to discontinue the practice, while Indiana County changed course in the opposite direction, voting to allow curing.

 The analysis by Votebeat and Spotlight PA also shows that, contrary to popular belief, notice-and-cure is not a strongly partisan issue.
-Twelve counties that Joe Biden won in 2020 have implemented the practice, but so have 22 counties that Donald Trump won.
+Thirteen counties that Joe Biden won in 2020 have implemented the practice, but so have 25 counties that Donald Trump won.

 Fayette County, in south central Pennsylvania, is one of the Trump counties that have a notice-and-cure policy.